Skip to content

 ApplicationService->>Repository: Fetch Aggregate

 An Application Service (or another element from the Application Layer, like Command Handler or Event Handler) loads the aggregate from the repository.
 It then invokes a method on the aggregate that mutates state.
-We will dive deeper into the Application layer in a later section, but below is the aggregate method that mutates state:
+Below is the aggregate method that mutates state:

 @banking.event(part_of="Account")